MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_setshader_with_ifaces.md

 ### -param Arg1

+*hDevice* [in]

+A handle to the display device (graphics context).

 ### -param Arg2

+*hShader* [in]

+A handle to the compute shader code object.

 ### -param NumClassInstances [in]

 The number of class instances for implementations of the interfaces.

 ### -param *

-#### - hDevice [in]

- A handle to the display device (graphics context).

-#### - hShader [in]
+*pPointerData* [in]

- A handle to the compute shader code object.
+An array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff542095">D3D11DDIARG_POINTERDATA</a> structures.
+Each structure describes the location of the data that is referenced by a class instance that is assigned to an interface implementation.
+The number of elements in the array is specified by the <i>NumClassInstances</i> parameter.

+### -param *

-#### - pIfaces [in]
+*pIfaces* [in]

 An array of function table identifiers.
 Each identifier corresponds to a class instance that is assigned to an interface implementation.
-The number of elements in the array is specified by the <i>NumClassInstances</i> parameter.

-#### - pPointerData [in]

- An array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff542095">D3D11DDIARG_POINTERDATA</a> structures.
-Each structure describes the location of the data that is referenced by a class instance that is assigned to an interface implementation.
 The number of elements in the array is specified by the <i>NumClassInstances</i> parameter.

 ## -returns